 Winning the lottery brings with it a rush of excitement, followed by countless questions.
+After all, few people have an opportunity to manage such large quantities of money, and it is only natural to want to manage it well.
 Many lottery winners wonder whether they should establish a trust for their winnings.
-The revocable trust and the blind trust are two options commonly used by lottery winners.
+When it comes to selecting a lottery trust, the revocable trust and the blind trust are two wise options commonly used by lottery winners.
 Each has its own advantages and disadvantages.

 Video of the Day